 How to Choose the Right Dutch Oven for Your Cooking Needs

 While you know that a Dutch oven is a must-have in a well-stocked kitchen, purchasing one can feel challenging.
-There are so many choices: material options include cast iron, enameled cast iron, copper, or clay; size range from 1.5 to 15.5 quarts; and they're available in a few different shapes, most often round or oval.
+There are so many choices: material options include cast iron, enameled cast iron, copper, or clay; sizes range from 1.5 to 15.5 quarts; and they're available in a few different shapes, most often round or oval.
 How's a home cook to decide which one (or ones) to get?
 Here's our guide for determining which Dutch oven you need.

 What Material to Choose?